 - Remove Stove Knobs: Be sure to remove stove knobs or protect them with covers before leaving the house - a stove or cooktop is the number one piece of equipment involved in your pet starting a fire.

 - Invest in Flameless Candles: These candles contain a light bulb rather than an open flame and take the danger out of your pet knocking over a candle.
 Cats are notorious for starting fires when their tails turn over lit candles.

 - Secure Young Pets: Keep them confined away from potential fire-starting hazards when you are away from home, such as in crates or behind baby gates in secure areas.

 - Keep pets near entrances when away from home.
 Keep collars on pets and leashes at the ready in case firefighters need to rescue your pet.
 When leaving pets home alone, keep them in areas or rooms near entrances where firefighters can easily find them.

 - Know their hiding places!
-During a fire your pets will be terrified, and they’ll most likely run to in the places they feel most safe.
-If you don’t know their common hiding places, you could run out of time to save your furry, scaly, or feathered friend.
+During a fire, your pets will be terrified, and they'll most likely run to the places they feel most safe.
+If you don't know their common hiding places, you could run out of time to save your furry, scaly, or feathered friend.

 - Map it out!
-Find their hidey-holes and niches.
+Find their hidey-hole and niches.
 Map these out on a piece of paper, and include the map in your fire escape plan.

 - Prepare an emergency kit for each of your animals.
 The kit should contain your pet's food, veterinary paperwork, prescription medications, and an updated photo and description of each animal.
 You may have to board your pet at a kennel or other facility until you get settled after a fire, and they will require proof that your pet has current vaccinations.